AndiBird/passbird/README.md

 validatePassword(password);
 ```

-Note that default.js and memorable.js return the variable "password", so you can use it in your project but validate.js returns a message if the password is pawned or not.
+Note that default.js and memorable.js return the variable "password", so you can use it in your project but validate.js returns a message if the password is breached or not.

 # Contributing